 Since then, Dr. Wolfgang Schad has taken regular excursions in and around SEKEM Farm.
 Together with many helpers, he collected more than 1000 other stone artifacts from the SEKEM fields and from nearby desert areas.
-One reason for the existence of these historic objects is the scientific assumption that around two million years ago people of the Paleolithic Age left Africa to travel to the Middle East.
+One reason for the existence of these historic objects comes from the scientific assumption that around two million years ago people of the Paleolithic Age left Africa to travel to the Middle East.
 Their roads were most likely between the Nile Delta and the Red Sea.
 This is how people crossed the area where today SEKEM Farm is located.
 The findings are therefore of great importance for exploring human prehistory.

-The SEKEM Museum has now 20 showcases – all made by students of SEKEMs Vocational Training Center – filled with countless stones, arrowheads, bowls or even reptiles.
+The SEKEM Museum now has 20 showcases – all made by students of SEKEMs Vocational Training Center – filled with countless stones, arrowheads, bowls and even reptiles.
 The man-made artifacts of the SEKEM fields can be assigned to different cultural stages of the Paleolithic Age.
 The further research of the archaeological findings, but also the sorting and maintenance of the museum require a lot of time and expert knowledge.
 Hence, Dr. Wolfgang Schad is supported by dedicated friends.
-Recently, the two Waldorf teachers, Angelika Fried and Benjamin Bembé, spent several days in SEKEM with studying and documenting many new artifacts.
+Recently, the two Waldorf teachers, Angelika Fried and Benjamin Bembé, spent several days in SEKEM studying and documenting many new artifacts.
 “The findings have to be weighed and measured, photographed and documented,” tells the long-standing SEKEM friend Angelika Fried.
 “Special pieces with museum value are then included in the exhibition.”